khchoi0/khchoi0/README.md

 ### Hi there, I am Ka Hou CHOI. 👋

-Keen on digging into the logic behind things, would feel satisfied when projects finished thoroughly.
-My ambition is trying to be the team member who builds tools for the society and at the same time preventing risks brought by the tools I would have built.
+Keen on digging into the logic behind things, would feel satisfied when projects finishes thoroughly.
+My ambition is trying to be the team member who builds tools for the society and at the same time avoiding potential risks brought by the tools I would have built.

 「止於至善」
 “In Pursuit of Excellence”